lindnerby/modulectl/docs/gen-docs/modulectl_create.md

 title: modulectl create
 ---

-Creates resources on the Kyma cluster.
+Creates artifacts related to module development

 ## Synopsis

-Use this command to create resources on the Kyma cluster.
+Use this command to create artifacts that are needed for module development.

 ## Flags